Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Results

 \subsection{Traditional Surface Layer Scaling}

-Initial examination of the surface layer scalings for temperature, moisture and carbon in figure \ref{fig:basic_scaling} shows that the NEON data largely follows expectations from MOST, with some significant scatter and clear divergence.
+Initial examination of the surface layer scalings for temperature, moisture and carbon in figure \ref{fig:basic_scaling} shows that the NEON data largely follows expectations from MOST, with some significant scatter and notable differences from the standard curves.
 This is particularly the case for carbon dioxide scaling, a observation commonly seen in existing literature \cite{zahn_relaxed_2023,chor_flux-variance_2017,detto_scaling_2010}.
 The carbon dioxide scaling under stable conditions, and to a lesser extent the water vapor scalings, show some $\zeta$ dependence; most traditional studies suggest that the scaling in this regieme is z-less, although there are some that observe a degree of $\zeta$ dependence \cite{ramana_surface_2004}.
 Under unstable conditions, for all three scalars, the scatter is lowest in a moderately convective regime ($-10^0<\zeta<-10^{-2}$) and higher for more convective and more neutral scaling.
 Across nearly all stability regimes, for all three scalars, $\Phi$ appears elevated above typical values expended from MOST, which suggests some significant deviations from traditional theory and assumptions may be impacting the results.

-As a first analysis into potential drivers of error and bias, we examine the correlation between various variables and the deviation from the traditional MOST relations in figure \ref{fig:correlations} using the median absolute deviation ($MAD$). $MAD$ is calculated as the median deviation from the scaling curve for each datapoint, or
+As a first analysis into potential drivers of error and bias of the scaling curves to the data, we examine the correlation between various variables and the deviation from the traditional MOST relations in figure \ref{fig:correlations} using the median absolute deviation ($MAD$) as used previously for surface layer scaling in \citeA{stiperski_scaling_2019}. $MAD$ is calculated as the median deviation from the scaling curve for each data point, or